 11. Chinhoyi Caves

-The Chinhoyi Caves are found some 135 kilometers northwest of zimbabwe's Capital - Harare.
-The cave system is comprised of limestone and dolomite, and the main cave is popular for its cobalt blue waters.
+The Chinhoyi Caves are found some 135 kilometres northwest of Zimbabwe's Capital - Harare.
+The cave system is comprised of limestone and dolomite, and the main cave is popular for its cobalt-blue waters.

 The caves are often visited by divers and some dives have been noted to exceed 300 meters in depth.
 The water is so clear and the temperatures are constant, which makes the caves open to exploration all year round.